 - 8. Remove basket from basket support. - a.
 Remove the bolt in the center of the basket back wall. - b.
 Loosen and remove the eight (8) sets of nuts and washers from basket tie rods.
-Remove tie rods (8). - c.
+Remove the eight (8) tie rods. - c.
 Replace either basket or basket support by reversing procedure.